Egypt Travel Gate

 The Eye of Horus is a complex symbol that has many layers of meaning.
 At its most basic level, it represents the eye that Horus lost in battle with Set, and the restoration of that eye by Thoth.
 This story was seen as a metaphor for the eternal struggle between good and evil, and the eventual triumph of good over evil.

 The Eye of Horus was also believed to represent the concept of divine sight, or the ability to see beyond the physical world.
-It was seen as a symbol of enlightenment and wisdom, and was often associated with the all-seeing eye of God.
+It was seen as a symbol of enlightenment and wisdom, and was often associated with the all-seeing eye of Ra.

 the eye of horus symbol